-Despite the general lack of architectural interest on the south side of Eldon Street, excluding it from the special interest of the conservation area, the striking Portland stone curving façade of the 1930 former Burton's building (now the Halifax) provides a great deal of interest and balance to the buildings on the north side.
+Despite the supposed lack of architectural interest on the south side of Eldon Street, excluding it from the special interest of the conservation area, the striking Portland stone curving façade of the 1930 former Burton's building (now the Halifax) provides a great deal of interest and balance to the buildings on the north side.
+Similarly, the two storey row of stone shops with curved corner and low slate roof on Burlington Arcade, despite alteration, are important to the historic character of Eldon Street.